podStation/podStation/README.md

 We use Karma for automated tests.

-You can run the tests with the command line `npm test` if you want to debug the tests or `npm run test_chrome` if you just want to run them.
+You can run the tests with the command line `npm test`.
+If you want to debug the tests run `npm run test_chrome` if you just want to run them.

 ## Documentation